Axelsen, a victor like no other at the moment

 During his run to the top of the podium at the 2022 BWF World Championships in Tokyo, Viktor Axelsen produced many jaw-dropping moments.
 The man who came to the tournament with an aura of invincibility around him, became world champion for the second time.
 He did not drop a game.

-Axelsen’s performance in Tokyo last year and this year (he didn’t drop a game at the Olympic Games too), has made people wonder if he is from Planet Earth.
+Axelsen’s performances in Tokyo last year and this year (he didn’t drop a game at the Olympic Games either) have made people wonder if he is from Planet Earth.

 “Coming from another planet? (pauses... laughs) It’s a fun statement.
 I can tell you that I am from this world, coming from this planet. (laughs again) How can I say...
 I see it as people believing in me, and they think that I’m a good player and it gives me a lot of motivation,” Axelsen told BWF after his title win.

 Indeed so, why is it that Axelsen is so good at the moment?
-The Dane has lost one match all year and we are in August now at the back-end of the season.
+The Dane has lost one match all year and we are in August now, at the back-end of the season.
 India’s Lakshya Sen is the only man to defeat him in a completed match in 2022.
-He has won 41 matches this year and 37 of those on the trot.
+The 28-year-old has won 41 matches this year and 37 of those on the trot.

 “I would say that compared to the past, he’s definitely developed the physical part of his game.
-So it’s a lot harder now to actually make him insecure... now he’s trusting his physique all the way,” Danish shuttler Hans-Kristian Vittinghus, who has seen Axelsen’s rise from close quarters for a long time now, told Scroll.in from Osaka.
+So it’s a lot harder now to actually make him insecure... now he’s trusting his physique all the way,” Danish shuttler Hans-Kristian Vittinghus, who has seen Axelsen’s rise from close quarters for a long time now, told Scroll.in from Osaka, Japan.

 “If you want to be able to beat him, you have to be able to put the shuttle on the floor.
 And very, very few people can do that against Viktor.”